top of page

 Horse Racing: Horse racing holds deep cultural significance in Mongolia due to the historical importance of horses in transportation and nomadic life.
 At the Naadam Festival, races cover varying distances, showcasing both horse abilities and jockeys' skills.

-Archery: Archery, a traditional sport in the Naadam Festival, has historical importance as a skill used by nomadic warriors.
+Archery: Archery has historical importance as a skill used by nomadic warriors.
 Competitors use traditional Mongolian bows to hit distant targets with precision and consistency.
-(Author: Enjing, MBA-FMIB)

 Nigeria - Argungu Fishing Festival